Skip to navigation Skip to content

 • Safety Net payments for claims over $9,999.99

-• manual payments
+• manual EFT payments

-The letter contains a field where the applicable reason code is entered.
+The Z2261 letter is addressed to the claimant and contains a field for the applicable reason code.

 See Indicators, codes, modifiers and control lines for claims processing in Medicare for more details on reason codes.